Chr15w1986/Python_PP3/README.md

     * git branch - to see which branch currently working on
     * git pull - to pull all code into main branch once the feature branch had been merged and deleted
     * git status - to see if the branch currently working on is upto date or if the are any unstaged

-## HOW TO CREATE A BRANCH/TAG OF MAIN:
+    * git log --oneline - to see the last commit
+    * git commit --amend - to amend the most recent commit message

+## How to create a branch/Tag of main:

 If you need to `BRANCH` off of the main repository:

-1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/Chr15w1986/Javascript_PP2
+1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/Chr15w1986/Python_PP3
 2. On the left side of the screen underneath the nav links, click the drop down box `Main`
 3. Inside the box you will see `Create new branch/tag`
 4. Inside the text box, enter the new branch or tag name i.e., `Features`
 5. Below the Branches Tags tab, you will see `Create branch: Features from "main"`
 6. Click on `Create branch: Features from "main"` and you will be taken to the new branch page you just called `Features`

-## HOW TO FORK A REPOSITORY:
+## How to fork a repository:

 If you need to `FORK` a repository:

-1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/Chr15w1986/Javascript_PP2
+1. If you have not already, login in to [GitHub](www.github.com) and go to https://github.com/Chr15w1986/Python_PP3
 2. In the top right corner, click `Fork`
-3. The next page will be the forked version of https://github.com/Chr15w1986/Javascript_PP2 but in your own repository
+3. The next page will be the forked version of https://github.com/Chr15w1986/Python_PP3 but in your own repository
-## HOW TO CLONE A REPOSITORY:
+## How to clone a repository:

 If you need to make a clone of this repository:

-1. Fork the repository https://github.com/Chr15w1986/Javascript_PP2 using the steps above
+1. Fork the repository https://github.com/Chr15w1986/Python_PP3 using the steps above
 2. Above the file list, click `Code` (Usually green at the top right of the code window)
 3. Choose if you want to clone using HTTPS, SSH or GitHub CLI, then click the copy button to the right
 4. Open Git Bash